Sign up to our mailing list to discover the future of beauty and wellness.

 What’s more, the frequency spectrum that our eyes are looking for in daylight is in the blue and green shades in particular, so the sky and the natural world frequencies of light go directly to our body clocks more than other frequencies.
 Therefore, if you have a job that gives you outside time your rhythms will be kept in beautiful equilibrium – another case of the great outdoors.

-Research shows night shifts and rotating shifts shows are the most disruptive to our health.
+Research shows night shifts and rotating shifts shows are the most disruptive to our health, sometimes inducing what is now known as shift work sleep disorder.
 “When people work nights during the week but then try to keep daylight hours on the weekend, it’s as if the body is in a different time zone, multiple times around the week.
 It would be like living in London during the week, then going to LA on the weekend, then coming back for your Monday morning job in London.
 Your body becomes hugely stressed out by that and it takes its toll on everything from your immune system to your metabolism.
 That’s why shift workers get cancer more, suffer from heart disease more, and are more prone to diabetes,” explains Grandner.

 This continuously moving target puts stress on the cells to function properly because they're forever out of sync with each other, trying to align.